apollographql/apollo-ios/docs/source/tutorial/tutorial_1.md

 What you will need to do frequently is regenerate code based on queries as you've written them, so that when you add, change, or remove a query, the accompanying code is automatically updated.

 To do this, uncomment the line you commented out earlier containing `codegen:generate`.
 Now, build your project.
-It'll churn for a moment, and when it's done, you'll see a nice new `API.swift` file output in your project's directory at the same level as the `.xcodeproj` and the `schema.json`.
+It'll churn for a moment, and when it's done, you'll see a nice new `API.swift` file output in your project's directory at the same level as the `schema.json`.

 Drag this file into Xcode.
 This time, you **do** need to check the "Add to target" box for the `RocketReserver` app - this is the puzzle piece which will actually get included in your application's bundle and which will allow you to take advantage of all the work you just did.